 From abstract landscapes to scenes reminiscent of video games, my paintings play with the boundaries between the familiar and the unexpected, while an underlying sense of humoristic mood lurks behind the brushstrokes.
 These playful scenarios are articulated in an unencrypted language that invites the viewer to interpret it from scratch, like a psychological test.

-In May 2022, she presented her first solo exhibition entitled "Let the Lion talk",
+In May 2022, she presented her first solo exhibition titled "Let the Lion talk",

 at Sianti Gallery, Athens, curated by Thanassis Moutsopoulos.